Mara-Li/obsidian-enhanced-copy/README.md

 ## 🤖 Developing

 To make changes to this plugin, first ensure you have the dependencies installed.
+First, don't forget that you need Node.
+The package manager used in the project is `pnpm` so you need to install it globally.

 ```
+npm i pnpm -g
-npm install
+pnpm install
 ```

 To start building the plugin with what mode enabled run the following command:

 ```
-npm run dev
+pnpm run dev
 ```

 > **Note**